Programming in Neut

 }

-You may want to write this vertically using a trailing comma:
+You might want to write this vertically using a trailing comma:

 data config {